w3c/mathml-docs/mathml-safe-list.md

 MathML-core considers all elements and attributes of MathML-core (as listed in [section 2.1 of MathML-core](https://w3c.github.io/mathml-core/#mathml-elements-and-attributes)) as safe and not needing a sanitziation except the following elements.

 We recommend the [Sanitzer API](https://wicg.github.io/sanitizer-api/) to sanitize MathML by keeping all elements and attributes except the follwing:
-- any common attribute with HTML attributes which need a sanitzation,
+- any common attribute with HTML attributes for which need a sanitzation as done in HTML,
+- the `mphantom` element which should be removed,
-- the `maction` and `mphantom` elements (the element can be replaced by their first child), and
+- the `maction`  elements which should, ideally, be replaced by its first child element, and
-- any `annotation` or `annotation-xml` element whose `encoding` attribute is of a media-type that is is either absent or is not among the trusted types or if it contains an `href` attribute.
+- any `annotation` or `annotation-xml` element whose `encoding` attribute is of a media-type that is is either absent or is not among the trusted types or if it contains an `href` attribute, which should be removed.

 ### Detailed Version
 MathML-core considers the following elements and attributes of MathML-core as safe and not needing sanitization: